 Affordable housing broadly describes a range of schemes and practices used to build and offer cheaper homes for those who can’t afford market prices.
 They generally concern new-builds which can be found in various shared ownership, rent to buy, social rented housing schemes and more.

 These efforts can be offered via a complicated mix of public authorities, developers, and private companies.
-With a lack of centralised definitions involved, it can be difficult to know exactly what’s available to you.
-But, where you do qualify, you can gain access to a range of affordable options.
+With a lack of centralised definitions involved, it can be difficult to know exactly what’s available.
+But, where one does qualify, they can gain access to a range of affordable options.

 The issue with affordable housing is the lack of it.
 We, as a country, have not been building enough homes to meet rising demand.
-Over the last 25 years, housing affordability has worsened in every local authority in England and Wales.
+Over the last 25 years or so, housing affordability has worsened in every local authority in England and Wales.
 This is especially true in London and the surrounding areas.

-Also, if you do find suitable affordable housing, it may not be available to you as a buyer.
-In England, 59,175 affordable homes were delivered in 2021/22.
-Of these, 66% were for rent – including social, affordable, and intermediate rent.
+Also, if one does manage to find suitable affordable housing, it may not be available to them as a buyer.
+In England, 62,289 affordable homes were delivered in 2023/24.
+Of these, 65% were for rent – including social, affordable, and intermediate rent[8].

-But, it’s believed by many that we need at least 300,000 new homes per year to keep up with demand.
-If you’re looking to invest in affordable housing, you’re likely to face a lot of competition, coupled with limited options.
+But it’s believed by many that we need at least 300,000 new homes per year to keep up with demand.
+Those looking to invest in affordable housing are likely to face a lot of competition, coupled with limited options.

 16. Specialist finance